wadihhannouch/wadnetworkassetloader/example/README.md

-# EasyNetworkAssetLoader Example
+# NetworkOrAssetLoader Example

-This example demonstrates how to use the `wadnetworkassetloader` package with `easy_localization` to load translations from a network source with automatic fallback and caching.
+This example demonstrates how to use the `network_or_asset_loader` package with `easy_localization` to load translations from a network source with automatic fallback and caching.

 ## Features Demonstrated